RetroCoder13/dollop/README.md

 ### OUT function
 The OUT function outputs data to the terminal\
-If the text is a variable name, it will output the variable value instead
+If the text is a variable name and is enclosed with {}, it will output the variable value instead
 ```
 OUT value
 ```